June-Skeeter/EddyPro_API/README.md

     `CD /Path/to/EddyPro_API`

     b.
-To create the .venv type the following command.  *Note* if "python3" doesn't work, try python, py, py3 etc.  It will depend on how python is named on your system
+To create the .venv type the following command.  *Note* if "py" doesn't work, try python, python, py3, python3 etc.  It will depend on how python is named on your system

-    `python3 -m venv .venv`
+    `py -m venv .venv`

     c.
-Activate the virtual environment
+Activate the virtual environment.  *Note* if you are on a system which restricts the execution of scripts, first you need to temporarily set your execution policy in order to activate the environment: `Set-ExecutionPolicy Unrestricted -Scope Process`

     `.\.venv\Scripts\activate`